 Diagnosis of EEE, WEE, and HJ virus infection or Israel turkey meningoencephalitis may be confirmed by isolation and identification of the virus, detection of viral antigens in tissues by ELISA, detection of viral RNA in tissues using reverse transcriptase PCR procedures, and serologic testing.
 Virus can be isolated by inoculation of newborn mice, day-old chickens, embryonated chicken eggs, or a variety of cell cultures.
 Brain, spleen, liver, and serum are the preferred materials for diagnostic analyses.

-Arbovirus infections must be distinguished from other causes of neurologic disease in poultry and game birds such as Newcastle disease virus (see Newcastle Disease and Other Paramyxovirus Infections: Newcastle Disease in Poultry,) avian encephalomyelitis virus (see Avian Encephalomyelitis), botulism (see Botulism), and listeriosis (see Listeriosis).
+Arbovirus infections must be distinguished from other causes of neurologic disease in poultry and game birds such as Newcastle disease virus (see Newcastle Disease in Poultry,) avian encephalomyelitis virus (see Avian Encephalomyelitis), botulism (see Botulism), and listeriosis (see Listeriosis).

 Prevention and Control